 The Nature of Torah

-In the context of His delivery of Torah to Israel at Sinai, it was entirely appropriate for God to impose the entire Torah on this nation with civil authority and to demand their complete and comprehensive obedience to it.
+In the context of God’s delivery of Torah to Israel at Sinai, it was entirely appropriate for God to impose the entire Torah on this nation with civil authority and to demand their complete and comprehensive obedience to it.
 God did so: He demanded that the entire nation of Israel obey His Torah fully and completely, and they agreed to do so.
 God told them that if they would obey all of Torah that He would bless them greatly, and that if they did not do so, but turned from Him in rebellion, that He would punish them severely.
 This agreement formed the basis and structure of what we call the Old Covenant, or Old Testament.

 Now, more than a thousand years later, after the nation of Israel had miserably failed to walk after God and obey His Torah, the Apostles were considering how to apply this same Torah to an entirely different kind of people in an entirely different context.
 This new group was not a single nation under a single civil authority.
 They did not have a common cultural or ethnic identity.
 This group comprised tiny fragments of every nation, every ethnic group, and every conceivable kind of culture and social structure.
-These people were part of communities, extended families, and even immediate families and marriages, where others in their immediate company were likely to be ignorant of Torah, and perhaps even deeply opposed to many parts of Torah with which they were familiar.
+These people were part of communities, extended families, and even immediate families and marriages, where others in their immediate company were likely to be ignorant of Torah, and perhaps even deeply opposed and hostile to many parts of Torah with which they were familiar.
 Imposing a comprehensive and holy standard on such a group as this, vulnerable to the abuses of immediate family and community who willfully and deliberately persist in violating Torah, was a daunting and difficult task.
 James clearly understood that it would be impossible to do such a thing in good conscience.
 There were only two realistic options, require that all of these people renounce their families and cultures and assimilate into the Jewish nation, or re-think how to apply Torah to the nations.

 Applying Torah in Wisdom